Skip to main content

 What is demand?

-Demand has already been a part of every electric bill!
-Every household or business using electric service has “demand”.
+Demand has historically been a part of every electric bill!
+Every household or business using electric service has “demand.”

-Traditionally, demand has been included and paid for as a part of the kilowatt-hour charges (kWh) that each member pays for.
-The demand component has always been bundled with the energy charge, but now with affordable and smart technology, we are able to measure demand and bill separately, giving members the opportunity to control it.
-This additional information allows us to break apart the various components of your electric bill and charge you more fairly for the two largest drivers of your electric consumption: your impact on the electric system (your demand) and amount of power you consume (your energy use).
+Traditionally, demand has been included and paid for as part of each member's kilowatt-hour charges (kWh).
+It was bundled with the energy charge.
+But with affordable and smart technology, Grand Valley Power and other utilities are able to measure demand and bill it separately, giving members the opportunity to control it.
+This additional information allows us to break apart the various components of your electric bill and charge members more fairly for the two largest drivers of electric consumption: your impact on the electric system (demand) and the amount of power you consume (energy use).

 Unbundled charges for demand more fairly distribute the costs of providing service to those members who use large amounts of electricity at one time.